joustava/CarND-Traffic-Sign-Classifier-Project/README.md

 | 0.0 | Speed limit (30km/h) | 1 |
 | 0.0 | Speed limit (60km/h) | 3 |

-According to these outcomes it seems that the model is very biased toward triangular signs.
+According to these outcomes it seems that **model 4** is very biased toward triangular signs.
 Even though the test data was augmented, the augmentation only makes the set 4 times bigger and thus the data is still skewed.
 Upon deeper inspection of the data it can been seen that triangular signs and round (with red edges) take op most of the set (~35 labels) Thus it is no surprise the model has a prediction preference.

 ### Visualizing the Neural Network
 #### 1. Discuss the visual output of your trained network's feature maps